-As the project was successful, EEG decided to make this into an annual event under the name “Neighbourhood Recycling Project”.
-Till 2011, the student members who achieved the set target under this project received a Certificate of Participation and also an indigenous tree to plant under their name in one of the public places in the UAE.
-In 2012, it was decided that, the student members have an option to collect any of the recyclables including Paper, Battery, Mobile Phones, Toners, Plastic, Beverage Cartons and Aluminium Cans.
+The Neighbourhood Recycling Project was launched in 2010 exclusively for the student members of EEG as the summer holidays call for a high demand of participation in community activities.
+Under the project, the student members prepared flyers and use it to contact 20 neighbouring families to collect 150 – 200 kg of paper for recycling.
+Once they achieved the target, they were provided a letter, a certificate and an indigenous tree to plant under their name to acknowledge their achievements.
+From 2012 onwards, student members have been encouraged to collect more recyclables such as batteries, mobile phones, toners, plastic, beverage cartons and aluminium cans.
 Upon completion of the project, the student members were asked to submit the details of the families they contacted to ensure they are actively engaging the community.
 To further engage the students and test their skills, from 2015 onwards, the student members are also required to submit a small testimonial at the end of the project describing their experience performing the activities under the project.